lorenzobunaj/Shorturlfy/README.md

 # Shouft
 Shouft Url Shortener allows you to reduce a long link, so you can use a shorter one, which points to the same page.

+## How It Works
+The Web App is hosted on AWS

 ## What's Included

 :heavy_check_mark: Backend made with Python and Flask Framework